rabbitmq/rabbitmq-website/tutorials/tutorial-one-java-stream.md

 In order to run both examples, open two terminal (shell) tabs.

 Both parts of this tutorial can be run in any order, as they both declare the stream.
-Let's will run the consumer first so that when the first publisher is started, the consumer will print it:
+Let's run the consumer first so that when the first publisher is started, the consumer will print it:

 ``` bash